- Reports/

 Arcadia Lithium Project

 In December 2021, Zhejiang Huayou Cobalt agreed to acquire a 100% stake in the Arcadia Lithium Project.
-87% stake purchased from Prospect Resources Limited (Australia) for approximately US$377.8 million.
-6% stake acquired from Professor Kingston Kajese, 7% stake obtained from the Tamari Trust.
+The company purchased an 87% stake from Prospect Resources Limited (Australia) for approximately US$377.8 million, acquired a 6% stake from Professor Kingston Kajese and a 7% stake from the Tamari Trust.
 The total acquisition cost amounted to US$422 million, and the transaction was finalized in April 2022.

 Gwanda Lithium

 The site of the Gwanda Lithium Project was originally an abandoned tin mine.
-In 2021, substantial spodumene lithium deposits were discovered at the location, prompting renewed interest in its potential.
+In 2021, substantial spodumene lithium deposits were discovered at the location, prompting renewed interest in the mine's potential.
 This discovery led to the transformation of the site into a lithium mining operation.
-The project officially commenced operations in 2022
+The project officially commenced operations in 2022.